ODBC on Linux and UNIX platforms

 There are three methods of installing an ODBC driver under unixODBC:

-You can list all installed ODBC drivers with:
+To list all installed ODBC drivers, use:

 $ /usr/local/easysoft/unixODBC/bin/odbcinst -s -q